-The purpose of the CFCS is to classify the everyday communication performance of an individual with cerebral palsy into one of five levels.
+The purpose of the CFCS is to classify the everyday communication performance of an individual into one of five levels.
 The CFCS focuses on activity and participation levels as described in the World Health Organization's (WHO) International Classification of Functioning, Disability, and Health (ICF).